 Upton Primary School is committed to supporting the children to achieve the best possible attendance, to enable every child to achieve their full potential.
 There is a strong link between good school attendance and achieving a good education.
 Children who frequently miss school may fall behind in their learning and development and we work closely with families to avoid this situation.
 We are proud of our children's good attendance at Upton but also remain determined to improve this further with your support.

-How we at Upton Support Attendance?
+How Upton Supports Attendance?

 We also award 'Determination' certificates to those children who achieve good attendance despite experiencing difficulties such as medical conditions.